gudzpoz/r2dbc-jdbc/README.md

 [![Code Coverage](https://img.shields.io/codecov/c/gh/gudzpoz/r2dbc-jdbc?label=Test%20Coverage)](https://app.codecov.io/gh/gudzpoz/r2dbc-jdbc)

 This project contains a simplistic [Java Database Connectivity (JDBC)](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/) implementation of the [R2DBC SPI](https://github.com/r2dbc/r2dbc-spi).
 This implementation is not intended to be used directly, but rather to be used as the backing implementation for a humane client library.

+As for Spring Data, this library provides a `R2dbcDialectProvider`.
+You may simply set `spring.r2dbc.url` accordingly in your `application.yml/properties` and things should work out of the box.

 It requires Java 9.